 - Once cake is completely cooled, whisk together confectioner’s sugar, maple syrup and milk.
 Add more milk or syrup if needed.
 Glaze should be pourable but not too thin.

 - Drizzle glaze over cooled cake.
-Garnish with snowflakes and serve.
+Garnish with sugared cranberries and mint if desired.

 Video